elen

 *The above files are currently available in Greek

-• Understand the basic concepts, theories and methods, as well as the research fields (topics) of the history, sociology, anthropology and cultural studies of sport
+• Understand the fundamental concepts, theories, and methods, as well as the research fields (topics) of history, sociology, anthropology, and cultural studies of sports.

-• Understand the complex historical, social and cultural dimensions of contemporary sports
+• Comprehend the complex historical, social, and cultural dimensions of contemporary sports.

-• critically explore the historical and social processes of production and consumption of sporting practices, sporting spectacles and sporting products
+• Critically investigate the historical and social processes of production and consumption of sports practices, sports spectacles, and sports products.

-• Know the social, political and economic conditions, as well as the scientific developments of late modernity that contributed to the renegotiation of the body and gender
+• Be aware of the social, political, and economic conditions, as well as the scientific advancements of late modernity that contributed to the renegotiation of the body and social gender.

-• Understand the importance of physical education in shaping sporting culture, sporting identities and the social uses of sport and sports
+• Understand the significance of physical education in shaping sports culture, athletic identities, and the social uses of sports and athletic practices.

-• Describe new trends in the sports industry in the context of the professionalisation and globalisation of sport
+• Describe emerging trends in the sports industry within the context of the professionalization and globalization of sports.

-• critically examine the structure, organisation and functioning, as well as the wider social and cultural role of sport institutions and practices, and of sporting communities
+• Critically examine the structure, organization, and functioning, as well as the broader social and cultural role of sports institutions and practices, as well as fan communities.

-• Know the different forms, complex causes and multiple consequences of deviant behaviour and social control in sporting arenas
+• Be aware of the different forms, complex causes, and multiple consequences of deviant behavior and social control in sports contexts.

-• Critically evaluate the institutional framework and the policies applied in the field of sport
+• Critically assess the institutional framework and policies implemented in the field of sports.

-• To know the main axes of theoretical reflection and the corresponding research agenda of the social sciences on the body and social gender, based on the relevant Greek and international literature
+• Understand the main axes of theoretical discourse and the corresponding research agenda of the social sciences on the body and social gender, based on relevant Greek and international literature.

-• To know ethnographic and microsociological examples that demonstrate the multiple and complex social and cultural meanings (gender, class, ethno-cultural, racial) associated with the body and social gender, their performances and transformations
+• Be familiar with ethnographic and micro-sociological examples that demonstrate the multiple and complex social and cultural meanings (gendered, class-based, ethno-cultural, racial) associated with the body and social gender, their performances, and transformations.

-• be familiar with ethnographic and micro-sociological examples that demonstrate the body and gender as fields of political claims and conflicts
+• Be familiar with ethnographic and micro-sociological examples that demonstrate the body and social gender as fields of political claims and conflicts.

-• Assess the importance of physical education in the context of education
+• Assess the importance of physical education in the educational context.

-• Understand the role, influence and importance of sport in contemporary Greek society and education
+• Understand the role, influence, and significance of sports in contemporary Greek society and education.

-• Design and implement empirical social research in the field of sport and physical education
+• Design and implement empirical social research in the field of sports and physical education.

-• Design and implement social intervention and development programmes through sport and physical education at local, regional and national level
+• Design and implement social intervention and development programs through sports and physical education at the local, regional, and national levels.

-• Design and implement physical education programmes in education
+• Design and implement physical education programs in the educational context.

 Classification according to the Unesco ISCED-2013 code